-From the start, ensuring horses are treated with compassion and respect has been at the heart of what we do.
+From the start, the ASPCA has put horses at the heart of what we do.

 Today, the ASPCA has three main equine-related goals: